michael-steinert-repository/SolidityWeb3ECommerceExpressMongooseMongoDBReact/README.md

 | truffle develop Console | |
 | migrate --reset | Deploying Smart Contracts by using the Migration Script |
 | .exit | Leave Truffle Develop Console |

+## Solidity
+### Events
+* Events causes the Arguments to be stored in the Log of the Transaction
+* The Log of the Transaction exists as long as the Block in the Blockchain exists (in Theory forever)
+* Evetns log Changes into the Blockchain and make it true forever

+### Address
+* Every Account and Smart Contract has an Address
+* It is used to send and receive Ether from one Account to another

+### Mapping
+* Data Type used to store Associations that allow to get a Value for a corresponding Key

+### Require
+* Convenience Function that guarantees Vailidity of Conditions that cannot be detected before Execution